Alexei Sayle: Radio

 Sayle's early work included several performances for Capital London.
-In 1979, he wrote and performed the radio series, Alexei Sayle and the Fish People, for which he won a Pye Radio Award (later known as the Sony Radio Awards).
-An album based on the show, The Fish People Tapes, again featuring Sayle, was released.
-This was followed by Alexei Sayle and the Dutch Lieutenant's Trousers in 1980, the name being a reference to John Fowles' The French Lieutenant's Woman.
+In 1981, he wrote and performed the radio series, Alexei Sayle and the Fish People, for which he won a Pye Radio Award (later known as the Sony Radio Awards).
+An album based on the show, The Fish People Tapes, again featuring Sayle, was released in 1984.
+This was followed by Alexei Sayle and the Dutch Lieutenant's Trousers, the name being a reference to John Fowles' The French Lieutenant's Woman.
 He also starred in two series of Lenin of the Rovers, a 1988 comedy about Britain's first communist football team.
 He has since contributed to many other radio shows, including writing the five-part sitcom series, Sorry About Last Night (1999), in which he also played the leading role.
 On 3 November 2006 he presented Chopwell Soviet, a 30-minute programme on BBC Radio 4 that reviewed the Chopwell miners 80 years after the village of Chopwell became known as Little Moscow.
-Sayle returned to Radio 4 in 2016 with Alexei Sayle's Imaginary Sandwich Bar.
+Sayle returned to Radio 4 in 2016 with Alexei Sayle's Imaginary Sandwich Bar, which has run for five critically acclaimed series so far.
 In 2019, he narrated the dramatisation of four of his short stories in the series Alexei Sayle's The Absence of Normal, again on Radio 4.
 A second series was broadcast in 2021.

+Since February 2022 Sayle has presented BBC Radio 4's Alexei Sayle's Strangers on a Train.